 10 unique but unpopular Bollywood movies

 Bollywood may not want to out of its comfort zone, and some eminent producers are still making “ek tarfa pyaar ka maja hi kuch aur hai (There is a different pleasure for one-sided love)” type movie.
-However, some filmmakers don’t forget their creativity and trying to make different kinds of contents despite facing failures.
+However, some filmmakers don’t forget their creativity and are trying to make different kinds of contents despite facing failures.
 Anurag Kashyap, Dibakar Banerjee, Vibhu Puri are few trying to make the creativity alive till now, and they deserve the brand ambassador status of Bollywood for this.
 Here are 10 unique but unpopular Bollywood movies that could be more popular if supported by audiences and the luck.

 Based on the life story of Shivkar Bapuji Talpade, the inventor of the first airplane even before the Wright brothers, that is still controversial, as the western world refuses to give him the status.
 The movie shows a school dropout is trying to make a flying machine by studying the Vedas and other ancient books but later became the victim of Britisher’s dirty politics.
 The movie was commercially unsuccessful and even get bad ratings for the execution, but they applauded the story concept.